Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Implementations of P MPO for Examples of RMDPs

 \begin{assumption}[Regularity of Neural Tangent Kernel] We assume that the neural tangent kernel $\mathcal{K}_{\mathrm{NTK}}$ defined in \eqref{eq: ntk} satisfies Assumption \ref{ass: rkhs} with constant $\gamma_{\mathrm{N}}\in(0,1/2)$. \end{assumption}

 This assumption on the spectral perspective of NTK is justified by \cite{yang2019fine}.
-As we prove in Appendix \ref{subsubec: ntk and linearization}, when the number of hidden units is large enough, i.e., overparameterized, the neural network is well approximated by its linear expansion at initialization (Lemma \ref{lem: implicit linearization}), where we can apply the tool of NTK.
-Under Assumption \ref{ass: ntk regularity}, the bracket number $\mathcal{N}_{[]}$ of $\mathcal{P}_{\mathrm{M}}$ defined in \eqref{eq: model space neural} is bounded by (see Appendix \ref{subsubsec: proof bracket neural} for a proof), for number of hidden units $m\geq d_{\mathcal{X}}n^4B_{\mathrm{N}}^4$,
+As we prove in Appendix \ref{subsubec: ntk and linearization}, when the number of hidden units is large enough, i.e., overparameterized, the neural network is well approximated by its linear expansion at initialization (Lemma \ref{lem: implicit linearization}), for which we can apply the tool of NTK.
+Under Assumption~\ref{ass: ntk regularity}, for the number of hidden units $m\geq d_{\mathcal{X}}n^4B_{\mathrm{N}}^4$, the bracket number $\mathcal{N}_{[]}$ of $\mathcal{P}_{\mathrm{M}}$ defined in \eqref{eq: model space neural} is bounded by (see Appendix~\ref{subsubsec: proof bracket neural} for a proof),